OpenVoiceOS/ovos-color-parser/README.md

       the red channel much higher than green and blue for a vibrant red.
     - Low saturation (dull): Reduce the contrast between channels, creating a blend closer to grayscale.
 For instance, balancing red, green, and blue channels to similar values lowers saturation.
-- **Strategy**: A term like "muted green" would mean lowering the green channel's intensity relative to a bright green, but still keeping it dominant over red and blue.

 </details>